 -

-Mashup Score: 1Resources page - 7 month(s) ago
+Mashup Score: 1Resources page - 2 year(s) ago

 This edition of the Evidence Based Nursing (EBN) resources page is focused on further information to support the editorial by Alison Twycross and Jane Wray ‘NHS (National Health Service (NHS) England Long-term Workforce Plan: Can this deliver the workforce transformation so urgently needed or is it just more rhetoric?’
 EBN has published a number of commentaries that provide useful additional information relating to the UK NHS workforce.